 What would you say was the single most influential factor in your success?

 To my success, so far, I believe I’m here because of my consistency and faith.
-I thoroughly believe God meets you half way in anything you want to achieve — with proper praise and prompt.
+I thoroughly believe God meets you halfway in anything you want to achieve — with proper praise and promptness.
 So, I move at my highest state of consciousness and at the best frequency I can be on; getting what I give— consistently.
 This could be understood as an adaptive augmentation of Japanese physicist, Dr. Masaru Emoto’s, understanding of vibration and energy.

 Who has made the biggest impact on your life so far and how?